-- The Uniform corpus contains 7 datasets, each with a population size of 10M, where values occur uniformly 1, 2, 3, 4, 5, 10, 100, and 1000 times, resulting in relative NDVs from 0.1% to 100%. - The Zipf corpus includes 11 datasets generated from a standard Zipf distribution [50] with a infinite vocabulary, so that the probability of sampling key i is given by $f(k) = \frac{k^{-s}}{\zeta(s)}$, where $\zeta(s)$ is the Reimann Zeta function, and s is a parameter governing the skewness of the data.
+- The Uniform corpus contains 7 datasets, each with a population size of 10M, where values occur uniformly 1, 2, 3, 4, 5, 10, 100, and 1000 times, resulting in relative NDVs from 0.1% to 100%. - The Zipf corpus includes 11 datasets generated from a standard Zipf distribution [38] with a infinite vocabulary, so that the probability of sampling key i is given by $f(k) = \frac{k^{-s}}{\zeta(s)}$, where $\zeta(s)$ is the Reimann Zeta function, and s is a parameter governing the skewness of the data.
 The population size was set to 10M and s was set to values $s \in \{1.01, 1.1, 1.2, ..., 2\}$.
-The observed relative NDVs range from 0.04% to 70%.

-- The dZipf (discrete Zipf) corpus includes 20 datasets having the following Zipfian property: if the keys are arranged in decreasing order of frequency, the frequency of the k^{th} order key is proportional to k^{-s} .
-Each of the 20 datasets was generated by a unique value from the set $s \in \{0.1, 0.2...2.0\}$.
+The observed relative NDVs range from 0.04% to 70%. - The dZipf (discrete Zipf) corpus includes 20 datasets having the following Zipfian property: if the keys are arranged in decreasing order of frequency, the frequency of the kth order key is proportional to k^{-s}.
+Each of the 20 datasets was generated by a unique value from the set s ∈ {0.1, 0.2...2.0}.
 The target population size was set to N = 10M, and the number of distinct values D was set so that the lowest order key had a frequency of 1.
-The value of D meeting this condition was found by numerically finding the largest D such that $H{D,s} \cdot D^s \leq N$, where $H{D,s}$ is the Harmonic number $H{D,s} = \sum{i=1}^{D} \frac{1}{i^s}$. - The TPCH corpus is taken from TPCH database benchmark tables [46], using the scale factor 1024.
+The value of D meeting this condition was found by numerically finding the largest D such that H{D,s} · D^s ≤ N, where H{D,s} is the Harmonic number H{D,s} = ∑{l=1}^D 1^k. - The TPCH corpus is taken from TPCH database benchmark tables [35], using the scale factor 1024.
 The benchmark tables contain a total of 61 columns, however, only 54 columns have more than 100K rows.
-The largest columns contain 6.1B rows. - The TPCDS corpus is taken from TPCDS database benchmark tables [31], also using a scale factor of 1024.
+The largest columns contain 6.1B rows. - The TPCDS corpus is taken from TPCDS database benchmark tables [20], also using a scale factor of 1024.
 There, 206 columns contain more than 100K rows (out of 429 columns in total).
-The largest columns contain up to 2.9B rows. - The RWD (RealWorldData) corpus is constructed using 10 real-world data sources from the cities of Seattle and New York [32-41].
+The largest columns contain up to 2.9B rows. - The RWD (RealWorldData) corpus is constructed using 10 realworld data sources from the cities of Seattle and New York [21-30].
 The sources consist of multiple tables and result in 340 columns with more than 100K rows.
 The largest columns contain about 62M rows. - The MLtrain corpus was specifically created to train the ML models for the ML approach.
 It contains 100K datasets with a population size between 100K to 10M.
 Algorithm 1 shows the algorithm used to generate the MLtrain datasets.
 The goal of the algorithm is not to randomly generate a full dataset but to generate a random frequency histogram that represents a dataset.
 First a target population size is defined as a random number between 150K and 10M (Line 2).
 This target population size is reduced with every iteration until it is smaller than 50K.
-With every iteration (Line 3), an initial frequency is set to the population size (Line 4).
-Afterwards, this frequency is reduced (Line 7) by multiplying it with a random floating point number between 0 and 1.
-This reduction is performed between 1 and 9 times (Line 5).
-After defining the frequency, the amount (how often this frequency occurs) is chosen randomly between 1 and the remaining population size divided by the chosen frequency (Line 9).
-Finally, the population size is reduced by the chosen frequency multiplied with the chosen amount (Line 10) and both values are updated in the frequency histogram (Line 11).
-The iterations are repeated until the population size is below 50K.
-To produce the MLtrain dataset corpus, this algorithm is executed 100K times.
-It is important to check if exactly matching datasets have been created, as these need to be deleted in order to allow correct leave-out cross-validation.
+With every iteration (Line 3), an initial frequency is reduced by the population size (Line 4).
+Afterwards, this frequency is reduced